The Doc is in

 Online Doctor lets you reach out to over 300 online dermatologists 24 hours a day, 7 days a week, making it a convenient way to get care.
-It only takes a few minutes to complete a visit.
-And if you're diagnosed with primary axillary hyperhidrosis and prescribed QBREXZA™ (glycopyrronium) cloth, your dermatologist can send your prescription directly to your pharmacy.
+It only takes a few minutes to complete a visit, and around 24 hours to receive a diagnosis online.
+If you’re diagnosed with primary axillary hyperhidrosis and prescribed QBREXZA® (glycopyrronium) cloth, your dermatologist can send your prescription directly to your pharmacy.
 Your Online Doctor visit may be covered by your insurance or available for $59 if not covered by your insurance provider.

 - No scheduling and no waiting rooms

 - Review profiles and select the dermatologist you choose in your area